About me

 I am also an advocate for Open Science and a member of the board of directors of The Society for Open, Reproducible, and Transparent Ecology and Evolutionary Biology (SORTEE).

-Outside of academia, I love surfing, traveling, and eating all the vegan food the world has to offer.
+Outside of academia, I love surfing, travelling, and eating all the vegan food the world has to offer.